ShellHe/translator-project/README.md

 # translator-project

-Shell He
-Computer Science
-Oct 30 17
-Mr Aronson
+Big Picture
+A translator that can translate in English to Chinese and Chinese to English

+First Ground
-The program I am going to create in this project is a translator that can translate English to Chinese and Chinese to English.
-This translator will first be able to translate the most common terms and sentences in Chinese.
-And then it will be open to more words.
-Ultimately, when the whole project is done, the tester will be able input a voice message in Chinese and get an English output.
+first be able to translate the most common terms and sentences in Chinese

-	The part I can accomplish in two weeks is to create a simple translator that can only translate from text to text.
-I will first input all the English words that I want this translator to translate to Chinese and test it this program works.
-And then I will put in more words.
+Test Plan for the First Ground able to translate 30 basic phrases in both languages and if error, there is going to be a llama showing up

+Relections and revisions
+Sometimes the llama showed up even there was no error, so I change the code to if/else conditionals

+Next Steps
+More amount of words and more complex words